saputra80/Ujicoba-/README.md

 local function toggleSpeed()
     speedActive = not speedActive
-    if speedActive then
-        humanoid.WalkSpeed = 100
-        print("Speed ON!")
-    else
-        humanoid.WalkSpeed = 16
+    humanoid.WalkSpeed = speedActive and 100 or 16
-        print("Speed OFF!")
-    end
-end
+    print(speedActive and "Speed ON!" or "Speed OFF!") end

 local function toggleInvisible()